 13. Winter on Fire (2015)

-A documentary on the unrest in Ukraine during 2013 and 2014, as student demonstrations supporting European integration, grew into a violent revolution calling for the resignation of President Viktor F. Yanukovich.
-“Winter on Fire” is beautifully crafted, deeply involving, with great music and true story.
-By creating awareness about this situation, the documentary shows.
-Besides, “Winter on Fire” showcases how social media can have a positive impact on society, by facilitating communication and protests.
-A must see.
+‘Winter on Fire’ is a documentary on the unrest in Ukraine during 2013 and 2014, as student demonstrations supporting European integration grew into a violent revolution calling for the resignation of President Viktor F. Yanukovich.
+The film is beautifully crafted, deeply involving, with great music.
+‘Winter on Fire’ showcases how social media can have a positive impact on society, by facilitating communication and protests.
+A must-watch!

 Read More: Best Chick Flicks on Netflix